francois141/francois141.github.io/_posts/2009-10-01-driver-visionfive2.md

 ## Step 5: Generate the Module Files

-On the board, execute the following lines (this will take around two hours).
-It is important to use the exact same commit as the kernel we downloaded.
+When the step 4 workd, the next step consists of installing the kernel sources to generate the new driver (this will take around two hours).
+It is important to **use the exact same commit as the kernel we downloaded**.

 ```bash
 git clone https://github.com/starfive-tech/linux/ --branch visionfive --single-branch --depth 1